 What may be obvious to some is not always clear to others, even for people within the medical profession.
 It is even more difficult for the average patient to say what is or is not a venous leg ulcer.

-To diagnose venous origin of an ulcer, we need to demonstrate presence of venous incompetence and /or obstruction, hence a venous ulcer.
-On the other hand, an arterial ulcer is a result of severe deficit of arterial blood supply to an extremity, usually a result of severe atherosclerosis and PAD.
+Venous leg ulcer is a result of prolonged incompetence (reverse blood flow) or obstruction in veins, hence a venous ulcer.
+On the other hand, an arterial leg ulcer is a result of severe deficit of arterial blood supply to an extremity, usually a result of severe atherosclerosis and PAD.

 What if an ulcer is due to combined venous and arterial insufficiency?